picocms/Pico/content-sample/index.md

 there are many awesome third-party plugins out there!
 A good start point for discovery is [our Wiki][WikiPlugins].

-Pico makes it very easy for you to add new features to your website.
-Simply upload the files of the plugin to the `plugins/` directory and you're done.
-Depending on the plugin you've installed, you may have to go through some more steps (e.g. specifying config variables), the plugin docs or `README` file will explain what to do.
+Pico makes it very easy for you to add new features to your website using plugins.
+Just like Pico, you can install plugins either using [Composer][] (e.g. `composer require phrozenbyte/pico-file-prefixes`), or manually by uploading the plugin's file (just for small plugins consisting of a single file, e.g. `PicoFilePrefixes.php`) or directory (e.g. `PicoFilePrefixes`) to your `plugins` directory.
+We always recommend you to use Composer whenever possible, because it makes updating both Pico and your plugins way easier.
+Anyway, depending on the plugin you want to install, you may have to go through some more steps (e.g. specifying config variables) to make the plugin work.
+Thus you should always check out the plugin's docs or `README.md` file to learn the necessary steps.

 Plugins which were written to work with Pico 1.0 and later can be enabled and disabled through your `config/config.yml`.
 If you want to e.g. disable the